vivid-inc/ash-ra-template/DEVELOP.md

 ## Along the path to ART version 1.0 and beyond

 ### Next:
+- `(slurp)` defaults to decoding input files as UTF-8; this might trip up template authors.
 - Heavy testing of quote nesting and escaping, delimiter escaping, Clojure reader forms, comments.
 - clj-art :exec-fn, fully support `(dispatch-command)`.
 See https://practical.li/blog-staging/posts/clojure-cli-tools-understanding-aliases/
 - Investigate OpenSSF Best Practices reporting, such as: https://bestpractices.coreinfrastructure.org/en/projects/2095
 - Explore a `(defmethod)` mechanism for adding options to `(vivid.art/render)`, and try it with `:classpath` and `:repositories` options.
-- Consider how to watch for changes in dependent templates, CLJ source files, anything else.
+- Watch: Document how watches trigger re-renders: All sub-paths under the watched dir.
-  Also, when rendering out files, use comparisons to indicate when contents haven't changed, and atomic moves to give other tooling a chance to correctly detect changes and respond properly.
+- Watch: When rendering out files, use comparisons to indicate when contents haven't changed, and atomic moves to give other tooling a chance to correctly detect changes and respond properly.
 - CLI: Ability to list rendered file paths without writing à la `--dry-run`

 ### Considerations, further out: